frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 - Timestamp
 - TeamId
 - TeamDisplayName
-- ChannelId (null means the entity refers to the entire team, otherwise the specific channel)
+- ChannelId (null means the entity refers to the entire team, otherwise to the specific channel)
-- ChannelDisplayName (null means the entity refers to the entire team, otherwise the specific channel)
+- ChannelDisplayName (null means the entity refers to the entire team, otherwise to the specific channel)
 - StartTime
 - EndTime
 - Duration
 - Outcome (tells if the team or the channel has been processed successfully or not)
 - Details (tells in which step the error occurred)
-- Exceptions (dumps the exception)
+- Exceptions (dumps the exceptions)
 - CorrelationId (to correlate entities belonging to the same function execution instance)

 All the dates and times are logged in UTC.